paranoodle/TWEB-TE2/README.md

 [![](images/repo_best_of.png)](images/repo_best_of.png)

-In order not to leave behind the less *special* repositories, the page also displays a neat little chart to let the viewer get an idea of the repositories' sizes compared to each other:
+In order not to leave behind the less *special* repositories, the page also displays a neat little chart to let the viewer get an idea of the repositories' sizes compared to each other, again using maps:

 [![](images/repo_sizes.png)](images/repo_sizes.png)